codalogic/rich-exceptions/README.md

     ...
 ```

+In fact, it is highly recommended that the changes in code execution sequence
+is influenced only by the type of the derived exception, rather than the
+`error_uri` or parameters within the `RichException` base (which are intended
+for diagnostics when a fault is found).

-The exception hierarchy can be inspected by iterated through via the
+The exception hierarchy can be inspected by iterating through them via the
 the `RichException::begin()` and `end()` methods.

 ```cpp